Chinese Business Visa for Indian Citizens: Complete Guide 2026

 Smart Practices:

-- Never overstay: Even by a single day.
-Overstaying triggers bans ranging from 1-10 years depending on severity
+Never overstay, even by a single day.
+Overstaying triggers bans ranging from 1-10 years depending on severity, plus fines up to RMB 10,000 (approximately ₹92,500).

-- Keep business documentation: Maintain copies of meetings attended, contracts signed, trade fair participation—useful for future multi-entry applications
+Keep business documentation from your trips.
+Maintain copies of meetings attended, contracts signed, trade fair badges, and participation certificates.
+These are invaluable for future multi-entry visa applications as they demonstrate genuine business activity.

 Maximizing Multi-Entry Visa Benefits